 All attendees will receive a Certificate of Attendance.
 Participants may apply for continuing education credits (CEUs) after the webinar.
 Certificates for CEUs will be mailed to participants within two weeks following the event.

 Course meets qualifications for 1.5 hours of Continuing Education Units.
 The Center for Innovation and Resources, Inc. (CIR) is approved by the California Association of Marriage and Family Therapists to sponsor continuing education for LMFTs and LCSWs.
 CIR maintains responsibility for this program/course and its content.
 CEUs will be available after the webinar for a fee of $20.
+All attendees will receive a Certificate of Attendance.
+Participants may apply for continuing education credits (CEUs) after the live event.
+Certificates for CEUs will be mailed to participants within two weeks following the event.
+Please email Emma Edwards if you need to cancel your CEU application or would like a refund.

 Produced by the California Child Abuse Training and Technical Assistance Center of the Center for Innovation and Resources, Inc. with funding provided by the California Governor’s Office of Emergency Services (Cal OES), Victim Services Branch, and in partnership with the Contra Costa Child Abuse Prevention Council